ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

 You can find corresponding functions ```WorkbasketService.newWorkbasket```, ```ClassificationService.newClassification```  ```WorkbasketService.createWorkbasket``` and ```ClassificationService.createClassification``` in other Services.
 They can be used to create other entities.

 ### How to manipulate an Entity using the Java-API?
-Some properties of an entity can be set via the entity interface (e.g. the Task interface) in the Kadai [Java-API](java-api-usage.md).
+Some properties of an entity can be set via the entity interface (e.g. the Task interface) in the TASKANA [Java-API](java-api-usage.md).
 For example, the method ``  Task.setDescription`` can be used to set the description of a Task.
 However, some properties of entities cannot be set this way.
 For example, a Workbasket has to be specified during the creation of a Task.
 You can change the Workbasket by transferring the Task using ``TaskService.transfer``.
 The state of a Task can only be modified by corresponding TaskService methods ``claim``, ``forceClaim``, ``cancelClaim`` etc. You can read more about the status changes here (link).

-### How to integrate the Java API of Kadai- into your application?
+### How to integrate the Java API of TASKANA- into your application?

-- Find out the DataSource for your Kadai database.
+- Find out the DataSource for your TASKANA database.
 You can read here (link) about setting it up
 - Pass the DataSource to the constructor of ``pro.taskana.configuration.TaskanaEngineConfiguration``.
-- Build a KadaiEngine using ``TaskanaEngineConfiguration.buildEngine``.
+- Build a TASKANAEngine using ``TaskanaEngineConfiguration.buildEngine``.

 You can use the corresponding Services by getting them with the methods ``TaskanaEngine.getClassificationService``, ``TaskanaEngine.getTaskService`` and ``TaskanaEngine.getWorkbasketService``.